denemorhun-nava/nava-qa-interview/README.md

   - `"Invalid username/password"`

 ### Dashboard
-- Entering a valid username and secret! in password field will enable user to view Dashboard
+- Entering a valid username and **secret!** in password field will enable user to authenticate
-- User should be greeted with the username used
+- User should be greeted with the username used to log in
-- Dashboard is for _standard_ user view for this exercise
+- Dashboard is for **standard** user view for this exercise

-### Backend / Account Behavior
+### Backend / Account Behavior for E2E

 The backend may return different outcomes depending on the user account.
 - Valid active user